-2. Have you identified any gaps in relation to the above question?
-Yes No If 'Yes' please detail including what additional research or data is required to fill these gaps?
-Have you considered commissioning new data or research?

-If 'No' proceed to Step 2.
+Have you identified any gaps in relation to the above question?
+Yes If 'Yes' please detail including what additional research or data is required to fill gaps?
+Have you considered commissioning new data or research? f 'No' proceed to Step 2.
+No 🗌 these • •

 Step 2 - Involvement and Consultation (See Guidance information page 6)

-appropriate target groups of people e any previous involvement or consultation with the who are most likely to be affected or interested with rice.
+Please use the table below to outline any previous involvement or consultation with the appropriate target groups of people who are most likely to be affected or interested with this policy, strategy, function or service.
 (See Appendix 3 - for details on each target group)

 Target groups 3.
 Describe what you did, with a brief summary of the responses gained and links to relevant documents, as well as any actions

-Age -
+Age

-nge -

 Disability

 Gender